Order tracking (signal processing)

-In rotordynamics, order tracking is a family of signal processing tools aimed at transforming a measured signal from time domain to angular (or order) domain.
+In rotordynamics, order tracking, also known as angular resampling, is a family of signal processing tools aimed at transforming a measured signal from time domain to angular (or order) domain.
 These techniques are applied to asynchronously sampled signals (i.e. with a constant sample rate in Hertz) to obtain the same signal sampled at constant angular increments of a reference shaft.
 In some cases the outcome of the Order Tracking is directly the Fourier transform of such angular domain signal, whose frequency counterpart is defined as "order".
 Each order represents a fraction of the angular velocity of the reference shaft.

 Order tracking is based on a velocity measurement, generally obtained by means of a tachometer or encoder, needed to estimate the instantaneous velocity and/or the angular position of the shaft.

 Three main families of computed order tracking techniques have been developed in the past: Computed Order Tracking (COT), Vold-Kalman Filter (VKF) and Order Tracking Transforms.

 Order tracking refers to a signal processing technique used to extract the periodic content of a signal and track its frequency variations over time.
-This technique is often used in vibration analysis and monitoring of rotating machinery, such as engines, turbines, and pumps.
+This technique is often used in Condition-based maintenance of rotating machinery by vibration analysis, such as engines, gears, turbines, and pumps.

 In order to track the order of a signal, the signal is first transformed into the frequency domain using techniques such as the Fourier transform.
 The resulting frequency spectrum shows the frequency content of the signal.
 From the frequency spectrum, it is possible to identify the dominant frequency components, which correspond to the various orders of the rotating machinery.

 Once the orders are identified, a tracking algorithm is used to track the frequency variations of each order over time.
 This is done by comparing the frequency content of the signal at different time instants and identifying the shifts in the frequency components.

+Block diagram of order tracking (angular resampling).
+Top: Shaft speed is integrated to find shaft phase, determining new sample times with constant angular increments.
+Bottom: A time-domain signal is resampled into the cycle domain, correcting for speed variations.

+One method of implementing order tracking is illustrated in the accompanying block diagram.
+First, the shaft speed is measured to calculate its phase as a function of time.
+Next, new sampling points with constant angular intervals are determined.
+The vibration signal is then resampled to synchronize with the shaft angle.
+The effect of this process is shown in the following figure: order tracking successfully transforms smeared frequency bands into sharp, distinct peaks.

+Effects of order tracking (angular resampling) on spectral analysis.
+Top: An accelerating shaft causes frequency smearing in the spectrum.
+Bottom: Angular resampling resolves this issue by transforming these smeared frequencies into sharp, distinct peaks within the order domain.